Aider-AI/aider/docs/unified-diffs.md

 ```

 Aider's system prompt strongly encourages
-GPT to produce this kind of high level diff, and provides a few examples.
+GPT to produce these high level diffs.
-GPT is much more successful at code editing
-with the addition of this "high level diff" prompting.
-It is better at producing correct diffs, which can be successfully
+This prompt makes GPT better at producing correct diffs, which can be successfully
 applied to the original file.

 **Experiments without "high level diff" prompting
-measure a 30-50% increase in editing errors,**
+produce a 30-50% increase in editing errors,**
 where diffs fail to apply or apply incorrectly and
 produce invalid code.
-Each such editing error causes a round trip back to GPT,
-asking for better diffs.
-These extra round trips slow down the pair programming experience
-and increase token costs.
+When a patch fails, aider needs to ask GPT for an updated version of the diff.
+This takes time, costs tokens and sometimes fails to result in a successful edit
+even after multiple retries.

 There are probably a couple of reasons why high level diffs
 improve code editing performance:

-- It is easier to produce diffs that both correctly match the original code and correctly produce the intended new code.
-There is less risk of getting confused while generating a rapid fire series of minimal, surgical edits mixed into existing code.
+- It's easier to produce diffs that both correctly match the original code and correctly produces the intended new code.
+There is less risk of getting confused while generating a series of surgical edits mixed into existing code.
 - The high level hunks often contain more lines than a surgical version, so they are less likely to accidentally match unrelated parts of the original file.
 This is important because GPT can't reliably give us line numbers to specify exactly where in the file to make the change.

 ### Be flexible when applying edits

 GPT frequently makes errors when generating diffs, which
 can prevent them from being correctly
-applied as edits to the source files.
+applied to edit the code.
 These imperfect diffs exhibit a variety of problems:

-- GPT forgets to include some semantically irrelevant lines or details.
+- GPT forgets to include semantically irrelevant details.
 Often GPT forgets things like comments, docstrings, blank lines, etc. Or it skips over some code that it doesn't intend to change.
 - GPT forgets the leading *plus* `+` character to mark novel lines that it wants to add to the file.
 It incorrectly includes them with a leading *space* ` ` as if they were already in the file.
 - GPT jumps ahead to show edits to a different part of the file without starting a new hunk with a `@@ ... @@` divider.